 The specific aims of the project, for the young participants, were to:

 - Increase confidence in ability to respond to people with mental health problems

 - Increase confidence to assist people to access appropriate support

 The Club representatives, nominated as Player Wellbeing Officers (PWO), participated in a 3 day training session, which equipped them with mental health knowledge.
 They were encouraged to become a support for young people whom they were now able to identify as having, or potentially developing a mental health problem, and guiding them to appropriate sources of help.
 After evaluation of the program, the PWOs were further supported in their role with the development of a trivia quiz night which enabled them to introduce themselves to the players and also impart the much needed, mental health information.

 Following a year of trialing, the final stage of development, saw the PWOs involved in a competitive games evening which facilitated both the introduction of the officer and a fun and friendly forum for the delivery of mental health messages.
 The program also recruited local mental health workers, who were the key deliverers of the evening, as well as a constant resource and support for the PWO and the respective football and netball clubs as a whole.

 The Program has been very successful and is recognised as a major mental health initiative in the Geelong Region supported by the Geelong Football and Netball Leagues.
-The program is proudly endorsed by Patron, Frank Costa and Ambassadors Mark Blicavs, Geelong Cats and Tegan Caldwell, Melbourne Vixens.
+The program is proudly endorsed by Patrons, Dr Michael Carr-Gregg & Cameron Ling and Ambassadors Mark Blicavs, Cludia Gunjaca and Mark O’Connor from the Geelong Cats.